tomas-ravalli/email-notification-optimization/README.md

 </br>

 > [!Note]
-> This repository is a white-labeled version of a private case study.
+> This repository is a refactored version of a private case study.
 All brand names and personal data have been replaced with synthetic identities to protect confidentiality while preserving analytical integrity.

 </br>